Tsuzumi: History

+In the twelfth century, the performance of the ikko, the smallest of the yōko varieties, changed, where players would strike one face with the right hand and manipulate the pitch with the left hand.
+It was around this time that the name of the ikko changed to the kotsuzumi (小鼓).

+The tsuzumi was first used by the Shirabyōshi, eventually becoming the primary instrument of the hayashi section in Noh and later in kabuki.

+Performance

 There are two basic techniques when playing a tsuzumi; holding the cords slack and hitting the drumhead on the very center, or squeezing the cords and hitting the drumhead closer to where it meets the wooden body.
 The former produces softer pon and pu sounds, whereas the latter produces higher-pitched ta and chi sounds.
 Because the practice of hitting a drumhead on the very center may result in hindering the sound by causing vibration radiating on two opposite sides of the drumhead to cancel out with each other, the tsuzumi is tuned with tiny leather patches applied on the inside of the heads, much like the larger shime-daiko that accompany the tsuzumi in Noh and Kabuki theaters.
 It is also notable that the tsuzumi, being a more delicate instrument compared to the shime-daiko, is further fine-tuned on-site depending on ambient temperature and humidity using pieces of washi paper moistened with the player's own saliva.

 Care for this instrument is peculiar in that the drum heads must be exposed to a certain level of moisture to produce a desirable sound.
 Before playing the tsuzumi, the player will breathe directly onto both heads.
 Sometimes he will even take some saliva and apply it to the head of the drum.
 The quality of sound of the drum will depend on how much moisture is in the atmosphere where it is being played.
-To make sure the drum heads are moist, the player will breathe into the drum head at intervals when he is not playing.
+To make sure the drum heads are moist, the player will breathe into the drum head at intervals when not playing.
 However, if the heads become excessively moist, they may become too slack to be played properly, and may develop noticeable ripples on the surface, further compromising the sound quality.